voteamerica/voteamerica.github.io/README.md

 # Contributing

-- If you're interested in contributing to this project, please read more [here](CONTRIBUTING.md) and read over our Code of Conduct [here](code-of-conduct.md)
+- If you're interested in contributing to this project, please read our guidelines for [how to contribute](docs/contributing.md) and also please be aware of our [code of conduct](docs/code-of-conduct.md).